ElisabethCheston/BizNet/README.md

 #### Contacts
 As a subscription user you have the option to save contact.
 For every user presented in the main page you can see how many contact you have in common and the option to accept or dismiss them to your network.

+#### Premium Account
+If memberes choose to pay the premium fee they will have access to is where the members can choose to sign up for.
+This link will bring you to the Stripe payment page where members fill out the creditcard information and choose "Pay".
+A vertification message will appear on the screen and user will also get a confirmation email.

+#### Gigs - Browse Gigs
+..

+#### Gigs - Apply to Gigs
+..

+#### Gigs - Create New
+..

+#### Settings
+..

 ## Skeleton Plane<a name="skeletonplane"></a>